William Gowans

 William Gowans (March 29, 1803 - November 27, 1870) was a prominent antiquarian bookseller in New York City.
 In 1821, he emigrated to the USA with his family.
-Around 1837, he stayed as a boarder in the house where Edgar Allen Poe also lived.
+Around 1837, he stayed as a boarder in the house where Edgar Allan Poe also lived.

 He ran a bookstore for over 40 years, and for his last 10 years was the proprietor of a famously cluttered shop overflowing with volumes on Nassau Street in lower Manhattan.

+His later store on Nassau Street had "three floors one hundred feet deep, crowded with books falling all over one another.
+Book-lovers were amazed by the large, dark cellar filled with books and by the way Gowans was acquainted with the contents of his huge collection."

+He collaborated with Joseph Sabin, compiler of Bibliotheca Americana: A Dictionary of Books Relating to America.

+He also has the same birthday as Joseph Wines and Laura Siviter.